shiblon/entroq/README.md

 ## Examples

-One of the most complete Go examples that is also used as a stress test is a naive implementation of MapReduce, in `contrib/mr`.
+One of the most complete Go examples that is also used as a stress test is a **very naive** implementation of MapReduce, in `contrib/mr`.
 If you look in there, you will see numerous idiomatic uses of the competing queue concept, complete with workers, using queue empty tests a part of system semantics, queues assigned to specific processes, and others.

 ## Authorization